JaJacks/IS6850_AdvSQL/README.md

 # IS6850_AdvSQL
 SQL code for IS6850 final project. rank_all_states - SQL query built to show ratio of unaffordable rents to LIHTC rents by state.
-States are ranked by unmet need.
+States are ranked by highest unmet need.